Omega-3 Fatty Acids: All You Need To Know

 While there is no official daily recommended intake for omega-3s, health organizations agree on a minimum daily recommendation of 250 mg for DHA and EHA and 1100 for ALA.

 However, this number is often increased if one is pregnant, nursing, dealing with cardiovascular health problems or mental health problems.
 A review out of the Harvard School of Public Health placed low omega-3s eighth on the list of risk factors that can contribute to death.
 Inadequate levels of omega-3s in the body were listed as contributing to 96,000 deaths alone in the US each year.

 Symptoms associated with low omega 3’s include depression, poor memory, heart problems and fatigue.

 Want to know more?

 What should men be eating?
 This is a great question and one that often causes confusion.
-Between banting, carbo-loading, calorie-counting and plain old meat and potatoes, it’s hard for guys to navigate the domain of diets.
+Between Banting, carbo-loading, calorie-counting and plain old meat and potatoes, it’s hard for guys to navigate the domain of their diets.
 Longevity asked experts about the latest dietary research.
 Click here to find out more.